Boundary bilinear control of semilinear parabolic PDEs: quadratic convergence of the SQP method: Introduction

 In this paper, we analyze the Lagrange-Newton SQP method proposed in \cite{Troltz1999} to solve problem (P).
 This method treats the three variables --state, adjoint state and control-- as independent variables related by the state and adjoint state equations, which are seen as equality constraints.
 The reader is referred to \cite{CM2025b} for another version of the SQP method that focuses on the control variable, treating the state and adjoint state as functions of the control.
 Our aim is to prove quadratic convergence of the algorithm.
 There are quite a few papers devoted to the analysis of the SQP method applied to the solution of control-constrained optimal control problems.
 For the convergence analysis of the Lagrange-Newton SQP method for control problems of evolutionary partial differential equations the reader is referred to \cite{Goldberg-Troltz1998}, \cite{Troltz1999}, \cite{Wachsmuth2007} or \cite{Hoppe-Neitzel2021}.

+Although our problem fits in the more general framework provided by \cite{Troltz1999}, a careful study of the specific setting investigated in the work at hand leads to the improvement of the existing results in the following sense.
+In our main results (see Theorem \ref{VV-T5.10} and Corollary \ref{R5.12}), we prove quadratic convergence in $L^q(\Sigma)$ for all $2(\dimension + 1) \le q\le \infty$ to a local solution of \Pb assuming only no-gap second-order sufficient optimality conditions, a strict complementarity condition, and an admissible initial control in an $L^2(\Sigma)$-neighborhood of the optimal control.
+In the more general framework of \cite{Troltz1999}, the proof of the quadratic convergence requires the selection of the initial control in an $L^\infty$-neighborhood of the optimal control and this quadratic convergence is proved only in $L^\infty$.

-We improve the results established in the above papers in some aspects.
-First, we prove quadratic convergence in $L^p(\Sigma)$ for all $2(\dimension + 1) \le p \le \infty$ to a local solution of \Pb.
-To get this result we only assume the usual no-gap second-order sufficient optimality conditions and a strict complementarity condition.
-These are the same conditions that are imposed in finite dimensional optimization to obtain analogous results for constrained optimization problems.
-In contrast, in the afore-mentioned papers, coercivity of the second derivative of the Lagrangian in a set that takes into account the so-called strongly active constraints must be assumed to obtain the result.
-Furthermore, we prove that it is enough to have an initial point in an $L^2(\Sigma)$-neighborhood of the local solution in contrast with the $L^\infty$ neighborhood necessary in the cited papers to prove quadratic convergence.
+No-gap second order conditions obtained in Theorem \ref{T3.11} and strict complementarity conditions introduced in Definition \ref{D3.12} are the natural extensions to infinite dimension of the conditions imposed in finite dimensional optimization to obtain quadratic convergence results for the SQP method for constrained optimization problems.
+In contrast, in the afore-mentioned papers, coercivity of the second derivative of the Lagrangian on a subspace $E^\tau_{\bar u}$ that takes into account the so-called strongly active constraints must be assumed.
+We are able to prove in Theorem \ref{T3.13} that this strong condition can be deduced from our more natural assumptions.

+Regarding the possibility of choosing the initial control in an $L^2$-neighborhood of the solution, to our best knowledge, this has been proved only in \cite[Theorem 6.10]{Hoppe-Neitzel2021} for controls only depending on time.
+The approach followed in \cite{Hoppe-Neitzel2021} cannot be applied to our case due to the bilinear structure of our control problem.
+To overcome this difficulty, instead of following the usual technique of proof employed in the previous papers, which relies on existing abstract results for the generalized Newton method, we give a complete and detailed proof of the quadratic convergence.

 The fact of having a boundary bilinear control and a nonlinear parabolic equation introduces several technical difficulties, among which we may highlight the lack of differentiability in $L^2(\Sigma)$ of the control-to-state mapping.
-Up to our best knowledge, this problem has not been analyzed in the literature.
+As far as we know, the second order analysis for this problem has not been addressed in the literature.
 The reader is referred to \cite{CCM2023} and \cite{CCM-NM2024} and the references therein for the analysis of stationary bilinear control problems.